Writing Custom Scaffolder Templates for Node.js Services

 How do I test a custom Node.js scaffolder template locally before publishing?

-Run yarn backstage-cli templates:validate against your template.yaml, then start a local Backstage instance with the scaffolder plugin enabled.
-Trigger the template via the UI and inspect the generated repository in a temporary GitHub/GitLab organization.
+Run npx @backstage/cli catalog validate against your template.yaml, then start a local Backstage instance with yarn dev.
+Trigger the template via the UI, inspect the generated repository, and verify catalog-info.yaml resolves all parameters correctly before committing.

 Can I enforce specific Node.js versions across all scaffolded services?

 Yes.
-Define a fixed node_version parameter in the template schema, or hardcode the engines field in the skeleton package.json.
-You can also use a fetch:template post-action to inject .nvmrc or .node-version files automatically.
+Define a fixed nodeVersion parameter in the template schema, or hardcode the engines field in the skeleton package.json.
+You can also use fetch:template to inject .nvmrc or .node-version files automatically into the generated repository.

 What happens if the catalog registration step fails after repository creation?

-The repository remains intact, but the service won’t appear in the portal.
-Implement a retry mechanism in the catalog:register step or configure a webhook in the target Git provider to trigger a manual catalog:refresh on push events.
+The repository remains intact, but the service will not appear in the portal.
+Implement a retry mechanism using the catalog:register action’s built-in retry behavior, or configure a webhook in the target Git provider to trigger a catalog:refresh on push events.
+You can also manually register the location via the Backstage API.